hubchev/courses/exams/README.md

 | jdm	| Judgement and Decision Making|
 | oib	| Organization of International Businesses|

-- The password for accessing the exams is available upon request.

 - Please note that I do not have any publishable solutions for these exams.

 - If you find any errors or inaccuracies, please do not hesitate to let me know.